Emanuel Vignato: Loan to Chievo

 On 20 January 2020, he signed a contract with Bologna and was loaned back to Chievo for the remainder of the 2019–20 season.

 Loan to Empoli

 On 31 January 2023, Vignato joined Empoli on a year-and-a-half-long loan with an option to buy.

+Pisa

+On 1 September 2023, Vignato signed with Pisa.

+On 1 February 2024, Vignato was loaned by Salernitana, with an option to buy.

+On 8 September 2025, Vignato moved on loan to AEL in Greece.

 International career

 Vignato was born in Italy to an Italian father and a Brazilian mother.
 He was called up to represent both Brazil U17, without playing a match.
 He opted to represent Italy, playing for their under-17 team.

 On 8 October 2021 he made his debut with the Italy U21 squad, playing as a starter and scoring a goal in the qualifying match won 2–1 against Bosnia and Herzegovina in Zenica.

 Personal life

 Vignato's brother, Samuele, is also a professional footballer.